austinreed96/Sprint-Challenge--User-Interface/README.md

 the content edge, the padding edge, the border edge, and the margin

-3. While using flexbox, what axis does the following property work on: `align-items: center`?
+3. While using flexbox, what axis does the following property work on: `align-items: center` ! ?

 the cross axis